team-fire-nomz/fire-nomz-back-end/README.md

-# Bake It Till You Make It
+# Bake It Till You Make It!

 All requests, except registration, login and GET calls/searches to /all_recipes/ and /all_notes/ require authentication.